anukalp-mishra/DevOps-Project/README.md

-# Docker and Jenkins Todo Application
+# Docker and Jenkins Application

 ## Description

-This project is a Todo application that leverages Docker and Jenkins for continuous integration and continuous deployment (CI/CD).
+This repo contains application that leverages Docker and Jenkins for continuous integration and continuous deployment (CI/CD).
 The application allows users to manage their tasks efficiently and is built with scalability and reliability in mind.

 ### Key Features
 - **Docker**: Containerizes the application for consistent environments across development, testing, and production.